Branch2/frontend-test/README.md

 - [ ] Use the Bootstrap getting started guide to add Bootstrap to index.html
 - [ ] Add a container div around all the content
 - [ ] Add the row class inside container (see comments in code)
-- [ ] Add as many CSS classes from Bootstrap as you see fit (columns, forms, etc.)
+- [ ] Add as many CSS classes from Bootstrap as you see fit and any custom CSS you want

 ### *Bonus points:*
 Setup Grunt and LESS to compile Bootstrap and any custom LESS that you write